apache/kylin/odbc/README.md

 KylinODBC\TestDll         - Contains a simple ODBC client that can be used to test your driver as well as connect to any ODBC data source.

-KylinODBC\Common           - Shared data types, utiliy tools, etc.
+KylinODBC\Common           - Shared data types, utility tools, etc.

 KylinODBC\Driver           - Contains code for Kylin ODBC driver.
 Note that the entire functionality has not been implemented but is enough to get you data into most standard ODBC clients like Tableau, provided you have set up a rest server to serve the query requests.
 Note that the header file is a very important starting point for understanding this driver.